 Ravenswood City School District - Professional Development

-MMAP is partnering with the Ravenswood City School District to provide RCSD staff with the necessary training to provide students with critical Visual and Performing Arts and Science Technology Engineering Art and Math (STEAM) skills for them to thrive.
+MMAP seeks to provide RCSD staff with the necessary training to provide students with critical Visual and Performing Arts and Science Technology Engineering Art and Math (STEAM) skills for them to thrive.

 MMAP serves as a resource to the district as it identifies, prioritizes, and installs state-of-the-art.
 As part the partnership with RCSD, MMAP develops and implements standards-based, culturally relevant, interdisciplinary VAPA curriculum along with monthly professional development workshops for art teachers, addressing Common Core State Standards, Art Disciplines, and English Language Development.
 Because 93% of students in the district are primarily Spanish speaking, and 2,164 of the students in Grades K-8 are English Learners, MMAP seeks to use art and art classes to support literacy.